-Students can check out books, magazines and ebooks.
+Students can check out books, magazines and keyboard kindles (3rd-5th grade) with a kindle property removal form on file.
 Parents can check out up to three books under their child's name.

 Number of checkouts allowed by grade level